akuklev/akuklev/synthetic-types.md

 § Defining finite types: Variant data types
 -------------------------------------------

 We shall begin with the simplest kind of types: the ones defined by a finite enumeration of their possible values.
-These types are called variant types.
+These types are called _variant types_.
 Here is an example:

 **Example 1**
 ```scala